 You need the right lingo to dazzle your audience.
 Big words (4 or more syllables) used in the right context can showcase your education and intelligence.
 People will make little cooing sounds to show their admiration.

 Note: Make sure you know how to pronounce them.
-Mispronouncing big words will cause unexpected laughter … not good unless you are aiming for a stand-up comedy career.
+Mispronouncing big words will cause laughter which isn’t usually the outcome you were looking for.